omolewadavids/Diabetic-Retinopathy-Classification/README.md

-# Diabetic-Retinopathy-Classification

-## Detecting Diabetic Retinopathy With Deep Learning
+## Diabetic-Retinopathy-Classification WebbAppBot using Deep Learning: CNN and NLP

 ## Objective

 Diabetic retinopathy is the leading cause of blindness in the working-age population of the developed world.
 The condition is estimated to affect over 93 million people.

 The need for a comprehensive and automated method of diabetic retinopathy screening has long been recognized, and previous efforts have made good progress using image classification, pattern recognition, and machine learning.
-With photos of eyes as input, the goal of this capstone is to create a new model, ideally resulting in realistic clinical potential.
+With photos of eyes as input, the goal of this capstone project is to create a chatbot which can detect and classify the disease and also give diabetic patients needed information about the disease, symptoms etc. The model can also assist doctors in diagnosing the disease.

-The motivations for this project are twofold:
+The motivations for this projects:

 * Image classification has been a personal interest for years, in addition to classification on a large scale data set.

 * Time is lost between patients getting their eyes scanned (shown below), having their images analyzed by doctors, and scheduling a follow-up appointment.
-By processing images in real-time, EyeNet would allow people to seek & schedule treatment the same day.
+By processing images in real-time, EyeNetWebApp would allow people to seek & schedule treatment the same day.